codeaprendiz/learn_devops/cloud/aws/task-004-aws-solutional-architect-professional/systemManager.md

 - Patch Manager, a capability of AWS Systems Manager, automates the process of patching managed instances with both security related and other types of updates
 - You can use Patch Manager to apply patches for both operating systems and applications.
 (On Windows Server, application support is limited to updates for applications released by Microsoft.)
 - You can use Patch Manager to install Service Packs on Windows instances and perform minor version upgrades on Linux instances.
+- You can install patches on a regular basis by scheduling patching to run as a Systems Manager maintenance window task.

 [Patching your Windows EC2 instances using AWS Systems Manager Patch Manager](https://aws.amazon.com/blogs/mt/patching-your-windows-ec2-instances-using-aws-systems-manager-patch-manager)